-This viewpoint is located on the old motocross track recovered by the Faial Nature Park.
-From here, we can see much of the east coast of Faial and the parish of Ribeirinha.
+This viewpoint is located on the old motocross track recovered by the Government of the Azores.
+From here, we can see much of the east coast of Faial and the Ribeirinha parish.

-With the ocean as background, it glimpses by the north the elongated cut of fissure volcanism on São Jorge Island and, a little west of this, more distant and often invisible, Graciosa Island.
-Nearest and majestic, at east lies the island of Pico, on the other side of the water channel, whose largest volcanic cone rises to 2351 metres above sea level, corresponding to the highest mountain in Portugal.
-By the south is the hill so-called Lomba Grande with a maximum altitude of 543 metres and partially covered by forest with natural species of the Azores, with landscapes of extraordinary beauty.
+With the ocean as background, it glimpses, at the north, the elongated cutout of São Jorge island’s fissure volcanism and, a little west of this, more distant and often invisible, the Graciosa island.
+At the east and on the other side of the water channel lies the nearest and majestic Pico island, whose largest volcanic cone rises to 2351 metres above sea level, corresponding to the highest mountain in Portugal.
+By the south is the so-called Lomba Grande hill with a maximum altitude of 543 metres and landscapes of extraordinary beauty, partially covered by forests of Azorean natural species.

-The viewpoint is built on top of another elevation, Lomba da Ribeirinha, with a maximum altitude of 309 metres, which extends the plateau of Trás-da-Serra.
-This plateau houses most of the agricultural lands of the area where there were tens of “atafonas” (houses where was stored agricultural products) to support agriculture, typical constructions in stone and several natural viewpoints destroyed by the 1998 earthquake.
+The viewpoint is on top of another elevation, the Lomba da Ribeirinha, which has a maximum altitude of 309 metres, and where extends the plateau of Trás-da-Serra.
+This plateau houses most of the agricultural lands of this area where there were tens of “atafonas” (houses where were stored agricultural products) to support agriculture, typical constructions in stone and several natural viewpoints destroyed by the 1998 earthquake.